 Don’t let the preceding titles deceive you, Russians also love a good love story.
 This movie is directed by Alan Badoev, who’s won many awards for creating music videos.
 As such, it provides a fantastic opportunity to hear Russian music as well as see beautiful imagery!
 (It’s a treat for the eyes and the ears!)

 The tale is a rather twisted one, where a dying old man challenges the couple, played by Aleksey Chadov and Olga Makeeva, to stay inside an apartment for one month without leaving.
 What follows is a story about passion and destruction.

 Apart from the serious tones of the films above, Russians love to laugh as well!
 This is a classic comedy from 1971 that tells the story of Ippolit Vorobyaninov, a Russian aristocrat who’s having a hard time adjusting to Soviet Russia’s way of life.

 His interests are peaked when his mother-in-law tells him that she hid diamonds in a chair they once owned.
 What follows is a hilarious quest to find the jewels.

 See for yourself some of the many posters that promoted communism, as well as music and songs from that time period!
 Learn about Russian dishes and a little more about the way of life for Russians in the 1970s.

 Amazon is a great resource to help you learn Russian.

-With the option to stream, rent or purchase the films, you’ll have access to a multitude of films of different genres to watch at home or on the go!
+With the option to stream, rent or purchase the films, you can watch multiple Russian movies on Amazon Prime.
+Choose from different genres to watch at home or on the go!